|What If Babbage..?|

-Babbage thought in terms of games of strategy like chess and noughts and crosses.
-But I have no doubt what so ever that action arcade style games would have still been invented as early as they could be.
+As already explained Babbage thought in terms of games of strategy like chess and noughts and crosses.
+But I have no doubt whatsoever that action arcade style games would have still been invented as early as they could be.

 I find this difficult because I can’t think of anyway that you can have true interactivity without a TV system and I can’t think of a pure mechanical method of generating a TV picture.
 It’s also difficult to imagine Virtual Reality (VR) based on a Babbage machine - after all what could be more non-virtual than a mechanical computer!